 With the real estate market hot Canadians have been buying homes at all time highs.
 After you get an accepted offer there are 2 main things that happen next; financing and home inspection.
-We recommend that before you even contact a mortgage broker for financing you should always get a house inspection done first.
+We recommend that before you even look for financing you should always get a house inspection done first.

 Try to walk along side the house inspector, they can point out many things that might surprise you down the road.
 One of the biggest causes of concern is cracks in the foundation and basement walls.
 While cracks are common to see not all foundation cracks are equal!